medplum/medplum/packages/infra/setup.md

    Then restart the fargate server container.
 This allows the "Download" binary button to work.
 Otherwise the key id is "unknown" and aws S3 correctly won't render the document

+## Limitations

+1. This does not set up SES emails
+     More info can be found [here](https://www.medplum.com/docs/self-hosting/install-on-aws#create-an-ses-email-address)
+1. This does not set up medplum Bots
+     More info can be found [here](https://www.medplum.com/docs/self-hosting/install-on-aws#deploy-bot-lambda-layer)